juspay/todo-app/README.md

 # WIP: todo-app

-A simple TODO app in Haskell that provides a persistent way to manage TODO list, by making http requests to postgrest.
-Postgrest is a webserver that converts your PostgreSQL database into a RESTful API.
+A simple TODO app in Haskell that provides a persistent way to manage TODO list, by making http requests to postgrest (postgrest is a webserver that converts your PostgreSQL database into a RESTful API).\
 This app serves as a hello-world to ulitmately demonstrate how a Haskell project can benefit with the use of Nix.

 ## Prerequisite